Bald eagles winter where the Speed Meets the Grand

 Things To Do

-Visit the Rare research reserve and take in a section of the Walter Bean Trail while you are there.
-Walk, ski or cycle to downtown Preston and visit the cafes, or visit downtown Galt with its colony of chimney swifts.
+Visit the rare Charitable Research Reserve or take in a section of the Walter Bean Trail while you are there.
+Walk, ski or cycle to downtown Preston and visit the cafes or visit downtown Galt with its colony of chimney swifts

 By Car: Off Riverside Drive, via Preston town centre.